big-tuwien/big-tuwien.github.io/content/publication/tuw-271557/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=271557&lang=2
+publication: 'Vortrag: 2nd International Workshop on Model-Driven Engineering for the Internet-of-Things (MDE4IoT), Kopenhagen; 15.10.2018; in: "Proceedings of the 2nd International Workshop on Model-Driven Engineering for the Internet-of-Things (MDE4IoT)", (2018), S. 524 - 529'
 publication_types:
 - '1'
 publishDate: '2018-10-15'
-specifics: 'Vortrag: 2nd International Workshop on Model-Driven Engineering for the Internet-of-Things (MDE4IoT), Kopenhagen; 15.10.2018; in: "Proceedings of the 2nd International Workshop on Model-Driven Engineering for the Internet-of-Things (MDE4IoT)", (2018), S. 524 - 529.'
 title: An Initial Mapping Study on MDE4IoT
 url_pdf: ''
 ---